 Twining perennial shrub with stems to a few metres long.
 Leaves lanceolate to 62 mm long and 17 mm wide, upper surface glabrous, lower surface sparsely pilose.
 Flowers initially white, cream-coloured or pale yellow, with spreading mauve-red blotches from throat with age, bell-shaped appearing in September to December.
 Fruits are cylindrical berry to 25 mm long and 8 mm wide, green and hard when immature and soft when ripe.
-Seeds are brown flat reniform seeds to 2 mm long and 2 mm wide, covered in deep wrinkles.
+Seeds are dark brown, flat, reniform to 2 mm long and 2 mm wide, covered in deep wrinkles.
 Seed embryo type is linear underdeveloped.

 Seed collection and propagation

 Collect seeds between January and March.
 Pick mature fruits by hand, those that are soft or have brown seeds inside.
 Clean ripe fruits as soon as possible as it will go hard if left to dry too long.
 Rub the fruits in water with your hands to dislodge the seeds from the fruit.
 Pour the mixture into a sieve to separate the seeds from the flesh.
 Place the wet seeds in a tray lined with paper and leave to dry for 1 to 2 days.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability were high, ranging from 95% to 100%.
+Seed viability is usually high.
 This species has physiological dormancy that need to be overcome for the seed to germinate.

 |Location||No. of seeds|

 |BGA||250 (0.4 g)||10||17-Jan-2007||TST59|